-Have your crew over on a Saturday or Sunday afternoon and get them all to bring their favourites.
+Have your friends over on a Saturday or Sunday afternoon and get them to bring their favourites.
 This way, you'll still broaden your palate and pick up on some new go-to options.

-By having everyone bring something to share or taste you'll all save some cash and cut down on the travel expenses out to the countryside.
+By having everyone bring something to share or taste, you'll all save some cash and also cut down on the travel expenses.

 A degustation can be delicious and eye-opening to new foods, but even the name screams expensive!

-If this type of dining is something you do often, it's another great opportunity to share the load and host a themed dinner party.
+If this type of dining is something you like to do, it's another great opportunity to share the load and host a themed dinner party.